Compress-Store on Blockchain: A Decentralized Data Processing and Immutable Storage for Multimedia Streaming: Compress-Store Architecture

-The main idea behind inserting some kind of PoW into our system is first to dramatically increase the scalability of the system and it would make really hard to generate compressed sequences of thousands of frames in a relatively short time (unless application specific hardware is used.
+The main idea behind inserting some kind of smarter PoW into our system is to first dramatically increase the scalability of the system and it would make really hard to generate compressed sequences of thousands of frames in a relatively short period of time (unless application specific hardware is used.
 However, keep in mind that video encoders comes in great variety of parameter selections and algorithmic differences) which discourages attackers and allows the network to use the proposed system in the public domain.

-\subsection{Throughput of the Surveillance System}
+\subsection{\textit{Throughput of the Surveillance System}}

-In one application of the proposed idea, miners compress video frames.
-Video files are typically partitioned into Group of Pictures (GOP) and each is processed indepdent of the other.
-Hence we define throughput to be the processed frames committed to the blockchain per second.
-In a typical scenario, a GOP can contain 25 pictures and each block can describe around 5 GOPs at the same time.
-If each block is verified and added to blockchain every 10 secs, this makes 12.5 frames or pictures per second (pps).
-This is extremely slow rate compared to the level of video generation by the system in a typical surveillance application.
-Obvious way to improve throughput is to increase GOP size at the expense of lesser quality compression and larger storage requirement.
+Video files are typically partitioned into Group of Pictures (GOP) and each is processed independent of the other.
+In other words, each GOP is treated as the smallest unit subject to processing and processing of GOPs can be concurent if processed by different miner nodes.
+Hence we can define throughput to be the processed frames committed to the blockchain per second.
+In a typical scenario, a GOP can contain 25 frames and each block can contain around 5 GOPs at the same time.
+In an optimistic scenario, if each block is verified and added to blockchain every 10 secs, this would make 12.5 frames per second (pps).
+This is an extremely slow rate compared to the level of video generation by the system in a typical surveillance application.
+There are multiple ways of improving the throughput of the system.
+One obvious way to improve the throughput is to increase GOP size at the expense of lesser quality compression and larger storage requirement.
+Number of nodes to store the compressed content will be a performance limiter.
 Another popular way to alleviate this is the method of sharding \cite{sharding2016} that is also being considered to solve the scalability issues of popular public blockchains such as Ethereum.
 In that scheme, miners choose a GOP or a consecutive group of GOPs pseudorandomly and work on their compression workload.
 This would allow parallelism in the network and hence would ensure better throughput performance.
-However implementation of such a scheme might be a bit tricky.
+However if the storage is offloaded, accessing such storage nodes and committing the compressed content will determine the final throughput performance.
+On the other hand, implementation of such a scheme might be a bit tricky.